angular/angular/docs/PR_REVIEW.md

 Next step is to turn your local changes into a `fixup!` commit.
 Run `git commit --all --fixup HEAD` to create a `fixup!` commit.

+NOTE: If you added new files they must be added using `git add .` or they will not be picked up by the `git commit --all` flag.

 ```
 $ git commit --all --fixup HEAD